trueMiskin/unstable-unicorns/thesis/5-game-implementation.md

 Creating a new agent is not complicated.
 We need to create a new class that inherits from the `APlayer` base class and implements all methods.
 Each method has a short description of when this method is used.
 There is one condition, the agent __should not cheat__.
 Making an agent that cheats is easy because it can look at other player cards -- all information is accessible through `GameController`.
 We can add some cards to the agent's hand by `GameController`.
 We can find out who other players are (for instance, for cooperation) and many other things.

 Additionally, the agent should not modify the list of available actions.
 The list can be a list of effects, cards or players.
 Do not modify it because effects do not make a copy of this list before the agent is called.
-It is not hard to fix this problem, but this solution was chosen primarily due to performance reasons (not to make tons of list copies).
+It is not hard to fix this problem, but this solution was chosen primarily due to performance reasons (not to make lots of list copies).